-As explained in Chapter 14 [Dist], page 93, 'make distcheck' attempts to build and check your package for errors like this one.
+As explained in Section 14.4 [Checking the Distribution], page 97, 'make distcheck' attempts to build and check your package for errors like this one.

 'make distcheck' will perform a VPATH build of your package (see Section 2.2.6 [VPATH Builds], page 6), and then call 'make distclean'.
 Files left in the build directory after 'make distclean' has run are listed after this error.